cddc12346/ReverseEngineerMadness/Some notes on Windows Internals/CFG/readme.md

 # Lets talk about Control Flow Guard now!

-CFG is a mitigation technology to prevent control flow being redirected to unintended locations, by validating the target address of an indirect branch before it takes place
+CFG is a mitigation technology to prevent control flow being redirected to unintended locations, by validating the target address of an indirect branch before it takes place.
+CFG ensures that the target address is a valid starting address.

+It is also important to note that CFG only protects against **indirect calls**.
+Does not protect also stack return address corruption.

 ## Resources
 1) https://paper.seebug.org/papers/Security%20Conf/Blackhat/2017_asia/asia-17-Sun-Never-Let-Your-Guard-Down-Finding-Unguarded-Gates-To-Bypass-Control-Flow-Guard-With-Big-Data.pdf